Snap Shot Charters

 Striped bass season in full swing

-Striped bass caught while fishing in MA
+Striped bass fishing in MA

-Angler fishing in Hingham
+Striped bass fishing in Hingham

 Striped bass caught in MA